Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "I have samples from *some* males.
 And, well... a rudimentary sample from you, yes."

-"Of course ‘ya fuckin’ do…" Daar grumbled and gave a discreet sniff towards Nofl.
+"Of course ‘ya fuckin’ do..."
+Daar grumbled and gave a discreet sniff towards Nofl.
 "But...
 I ‘preciate ‘yer honesty.
 So... what more do ‘ya need?"

 "Ideally, I’d want samples from Gaoians with autoimmune disorders of their own, or with particularly robust immune systems.
 The more insight I can get into the natural functioning of the Gaoian immune system, the more I can predict any complications.
-I’d… quite like a sample from Father Regaari."
+I’d... quite like a sample from Father Regaari."

 "Why him?"